AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module17/ex3.md

 - URL: **https://salesvelocity.adobeio-static.net/api/v1/web/d365_prd/crmOperationsBulk**
 - Authentication: **No authentication**

-**Note** : Here we are using a Runtime Action for making a call to Micosoft Dynamics 365 APIs.
+**Note** : Here we are using a Runtime Action for making a call to Microsoft Dynamics 365 APIs.
 This Runtime call when made via an action consumed in Journey will help us create `Contact` in Microsoft Dynamics 365.

 Your action now looks like this: